-- A. Write a C program to create a structure named book and display the contents of a book. - a.
+- a.
+Write a C program to create a structure named book and display the contents of a book. - b.
 Write a C program to create a structure named student and display the details of 5 students using array of structures.

-b.
+c.
 Write a C program to calculate total and percentage marks of a student using structure.